-There have been precedents for electron beam focusing in klystrons with permanent magnets such as ALNICO, the rare earth (RE) [2,3,4].
-Figure 1 shows the B-H curves for these magnet materials and anisotropic ferrite ALNICO magnets, which have high magnets. remanence, shows less coercivity and easily demagnetize.
+There have been precedents for electron beam focusing in klystrons with permanent magnets such as ALNICO and the rare earth (RE) [2,3,4].
+Figure 1 shows the B-H curves for these magnet materials and anisotropic ferrite magnets.
+ALNICO magnets, which have high remanence, show less coercivity and are easily demagnetized.
 Although RE magnets such as NdFeB has high remanence and coercivity, they are rather expensive and have the resource problem.
 The anisotropic ferrite magnets have less remanence but higher coercivity than ALNICO.
-The required magnetic field for beam focusing in klystrons is less than 1 kGauss, therefore the remanence of the anisotropic ferrite magnets is enough high.
-And the material costs are not expensive, because anisotropic ferrite magnets are composed of iron oxide.
+The required magnetic field for beam focusing in klystrons is less than 1 kGauss, therefore the remanence of the anisotropic ferrite magnets is high And the material costs are not expensive, because anisotropic ferrite magnets are composed of iron oxide.

-Magnet Field Distributions
+Magnet Field Distribution

 Periodic Permanent Magnet (PPM) focusing scheme has relatively well-known magnetic field distribution.
-In a focusing system with permanent magnet, the alternating magnetic field can be easily generated because an integrated value of magnetic field vector along closed curve or infinitely-long axis is zero by the Ampere's law.
-However, periodicity cause stop bands.
+In a focusing system with permanent magnet, the alternating magnetic field can be easily generated because an integrated value of magnetic field vector along a closed curve or an infinitely-long axis is zero by the Ampere's law.
+However, the periodicity generates stop bands.
 For pulse operations, the operating point always crosses such region during pulse rising time and the beam loss causes wall heating and prevents stable operation.